-- (2) Options for Resolution of Disciplinary Charges. - (a) Case Dismissal: The Director of SCAI or designee may dismiss a case if it is found to not have sufficient facts or information to substantiate the claim of misconduct, the accused person is not a student, or the action claimed as misconduct is not a violation of the Rules of Conduct. - (b) Mediation: Depending on the nature and severity of the alleged violation, SCAI may recommend formal mediation through the Office of Student Rights and Responsibilities as an alternative to disciplinary action.
+(2) Options for Resolution of Disciplinary Charges.

+- (a) Case Dismissal: The Director of SCAI or designee may dismiss a case if it is found to not have sufficient facts or information to substantiate the claim of misconduct, the accused person is not a student, or the action claimed as misconduct is not a violation of the Rules of Conduct. - (b) Mediation: Depending on the nature and severity of the alleged violation, SCAI may recommend formal-mediation through the Office of Student Rights and Responsibilities as an alternative to disciplinary action.
 The involved parties must each agree to mediation.
 Mediation is confidential.
 In mediation, the parties voluntarily meet with an impartial mediator to communicate their concerns and needs to each other and to reach their own agreement on the resolution of the case.
 The participants in mediation are responsible for keeping their agreement or renegotiating it, if necessary.
-In the event that the participants do not agree to mediate or mediate but do not reach a full and final resolution, the case will be referred back for disciplinary action through an informal or a formal hearing.
+In the event that the participants do not agree to mediate or mediate but do not reach a full and final resolution, the case will be referred back for possible disciplinary action through an informal or a formal hearing.
 Breach of a mediated agreement may result in a follow up mediation session or the matter may be referred back through the conduct process at the discretion of SCAI.
-Mediation will not be a resolution option for cases involving allegations of incidents of sexual misconduct and/or interpersonal violence. - (c) Informal Hearing: At the discretion of SCAI, violations found not to warrant a formal hearing may be referred to an informal hearing.
-At the informal hearing the charged student has the opportunity to meet with an SCAI staff member or designee and accept responsibility for the charges of violation of the Rules of Conduct.
-At the informal level the matter will be settled by the following outcomes: punitive sanction (Disciplinary Warning, Disciplinary Probation, or Disciplinary Deferred Suspension) as well as educational sanctions (papers, seminars, community service, etc.).
-If the matter is not resolved informally, the case will be resolved through a formal hearing.
-The outcomes from an informal hearing process (decision of responsibility and recommended sanctions) are final and are not eligible to be appealed (UCF-5.010).
+Mediation will not be a resolution option for cases involving allegations of incidents of sexual misconduct and/or interpersonal violence.